 When people ask me what is the best method of applying in a call center, I always tell them to go through a walk-in application.

-Online applications – This is my second source of interviews.
-I don’t do this a lot for call centers but when I was applying for a corporate sales position, I did see a lot of openings on Jobstreet and Jobsdb.
+This is my second source of interviews.
+I don’t do this a lot for call centers but when I was applying for a corporate sales position, I did see a lot of openings on Jobstreet and JobsDB.
 I’m sure you’ll land one immediately the advantage of an online application is you don’t have to leave your house to find an interview.
 The downside is that it sometimes takes a while to get a call.
 My solution is to send out as many online applications as I can and you should too.
 It’s a bit like a raffle.
 The more entries, the more chances of winning.
 Every time I am look for a job I usually send out about 200 to 300 online job applications.

-These are the ones that have worked for me and for other people that I’ve obeserved that got hired in a call center.
+These are the ones that have worked for me and for other people that I’ve observed that got hired in a call center.

 Do you have a preferred job application method?